 After the two hours are up, use a fork to make sure the ribs pull off the bone easily.
 If so, they are done.
 If you’re using barbecue sauce, now is the time to slather the ribs in it.

 What is indirect heat?
 The cooking does not take place directly over the heat.
-If you’re using a gas grill, turn on half the burners and place the ribs on the unheated side.
+If you’re using a gas grill, turn on half the burners, and place the ribs on the unheated side.
 This allows them to cook more slowly and evenly and makes it less likely for them to burn.
 You can learn how to create an indirect heat zone on your grill, with tips from celebrity chef Michael Symon.

-After the ribs are fully cooked, take them off the grill and let them rest for 10-15 minutes.
+After the ribs are fully cooked, take them off the grill, and let them rest for 10 to 15 minutes.
 Allowing the meat to rest lets the moisture build up again and prevents the juices from running out of the ribs as you cut them.
 If you cut the meat right away, you lose a ton of vital juices pertinent to the overall flavor.
-We know you’re hungry and your mouth is watering, but it’s worth waiting an extra 10 minutes!
+We know you’re hungry and your mouth is watering, but it’s worth waiting an extra 10 minutes.